 Tesco’s Launches Donation Scheme As They Look To Tackle Food Waste

-Tesco’s store is working with local charities and community groups who have registered for an exciting new scheme which will see unsold food become meals for vulnerable people across the town.
+Tesco’s Beverley store is working with local charities and community groups who have registered for an exciting new scheme which will see unsold food become meals for vulnerable people across the town.

 Recent studies showed that the UK households were the worst in EU for food waste discarding over 22m tonnes, most of which is avoidable.
 Middle class over-ordering and strict sell-by dates are to blame with studies showing that less income people have the less food they throw away.